A structural duality for path-decompositions into parts of small radius: Radial path-width

 If $T \in \cP$ is a subpath of some $P_i$, then $T$ is also a subpath of exactly two of the three cycles $O_1$, $O_2$ and $O_3$ and thus contributes exactly $2$ to the sum $W(O_1) + W(O_2) + W(O_3)$.
 So when we check that this sum is even, all the elements of $\cP$ that are a subpath of some $P_i$ contribute an even amount to the sum.
 In particular, if all elements of $\cP$ are paths in some $P_i$, then the claim holds.

 So let $\cP' \subseteq \cP$ consist of precisely those elements of $\cP$ that are not a path in any $P_i$, and suppose that~$\cP'$ is non-empty.
-Note that every path in $\cP$ meets at most two $P_i$, and hence every path in $\cP'$ meets precisely~$2$ of the $P_i$.
+This implies that at least one $P_i$ meets $M_0 \cup M_1$.
+Every path in $\cP$ is a subpath of one of the cycles $O_i$, which in turn is disjoint from the interior of some $P_i$.
+Hence every path in $\cP'$ meets the interior of at most, and thus precisely, $2$ of the~$P_i$.
 We remark that a path in an $O_i$ that is also a path in some $O_j$ with $i \neq j$ is already a path in some $P_i$.
-Hence, every element of $\cP'$ contributes exactly $1$ to the sum $W(O_1) + W(O_2) + W(O_3)$.
-In order to prove that this sum is even, it thus suffices to show that there are evenly many paths in $\cP'$.
+Thus, every element of $\cP'$ contributes exactly $1$ to the sum $W(O_1) + W(O_2) + W(O_3)$.
+In order to prove that this sum is even, it thus suffices to show that the number of paths in~$\cP'$ is even.
 We will check this by a case distinction.
-Note that a path in some $O_j$ is also a path in some $P_i$ if and only if it contains neither of $u$ and $v$ as inner vertex.
+Note that a path in some $O_j$ is also a path in some $P_i$ if and only if it contains neither of $u$ and $v$ as an inner vertex.
 Hence, all paths in~$\cP'$ contain at least one of~$u$ and~$v$ as an inner vertex.
+Because $\cP'$ is non-empty and all inner vertices of its elements are contained in~$C$, at least one of $u$ and $v$ is contained in $C$.

 First, consider the case that all three paths $P_1$, $P_2$ and $P_3$ meet $M_0 \cup M_1$.
 In particular, this implies that no path in $\cP'$ contains both $u$ and $v$ as an inner vertex.
 If all paths $P_1$, $P_2$ and $P_3$ have their first vertex in $M_0 \cup M_1$ contained in the same element of $\{M_0, M_1\}$, then no element of~$\cP'$ contains~$u$ as an inner vertex.
 Otherwise, precisely two paths $P_i$ have their first vertex in $M_0 \cup M_1$ contained in the same element of $\{M_0, M_1\}$.
 In this case, there are exactly two elements of $\cP'$ that contain $u$ as an inner vertex.
 By symmetry, there are also exactly $2$ or $0$ elements of $\cP'$ that contain $v$ as an inner vertex.
 Hence, $\cP'$ contains precisely $0,2$ or $4$ paths, and thus in this case $W(O_1) + W(O_2) + W(O_3)$ is even.